mlync87/personal-project/README.md

 A full stack to do application.
 In this personal project a user can:

--create and add items to a list
+* create and add items to a list

--set order of tasks by urgency
+* set order of tasks by urgency
--delete tasks
+* delete tasks

--check off tasks as complete/incomplete
+* check off tasks as complete/incomplete

--store task items using mongoDb
+* store task items using mongoDb

 To make this application I have used the
 MERN stack.
 This includes:

--mongoDB
+* mongoDB

--expressJS
+* expressJS

--React
+* React

--nodeJS
+* nodeJS